-The seminar “A Pig and a Garden: Fannie Lou Hamer, Agricultural Cooperatives and the Black Freedom Movement” will be led by Monica White, associate professor of environmental justice at the University of Wisconsin-Madison.
-In her talk White will expand on the historical narrative of the Black freedom struggle to embrace the work, roles and contributions of southern Black farmers and the organizations and cooperatives that they formed.
+The seminar, “A Pig and a Garden: Fannie Lou Hamer, Agricultural Cooperatives and the Black Freedom Movement,” will be led by Monica White, associate professor of environmental justice at the University of Wisconsin-Madison.
+In her talk, White will expand on the historical narrative of the Black freedom struggle to embrace the work, roles and contributions of southern Black farmers and the organizations and cooperatives that they formed.

 The seminar will be held April 19 from 4-5:30 p.m. on Zoom.
 Registrations can be made online.

 “Dr. White’s work is helping reframe the narratives about Black Americans and their connections to land and agriculture,” Rangarajan said.
-“Through the collective agency of New York black farmers and food systems advocates, focused education, training and fundraising efforts have emerged to help black farmers find their own land and forge new legacies for black farming and community wealth building.”
+“Through the collective agency of New York Black farmers and food systems advocates, focused education, training and fundraising efforts have emerged to help Black farmers find their own land, and forge new legacies for black farming and community wealth building.”

 “Dr. White’s work and experience grounds us all in the power of stories that can motivate and guide us in the path towards more resilient communities,” Rangarajan added.

 “Dr. Monica White is at a leading edge of a growing field of engaged scholars who are supporting and working with leaders in contemporary food sovereignty and justice movements,” said Scott Peters, professor of global development.
-“Her work is of vital importance in revealing the meaning and significance of powerful food sovereignty and justice initiatives in the long historical arc of the black freedom movement, up to and including today.”
+“Her work is of vital importance in revealing the meaning and significance of powerful food sovereignty and justice initiatives in the long historical arc of the Black freedom movement, up to and including today.”

 “As or even more important, it also helps to open our imaginations to what we can and should do together, working across various lines of difference, to advance dignity, agency, voice, freedom, and equity by taking up the work of building new farming and food systems,” Peters added.

-“There is no greater cause in this present day than to support black and brown people in land access and food production using our own interlinking hands,” said Christa Nunez, founder and director of The Learning Farm in Ithaca.
+“There is no greater cause in this present day than to support Black and Brown people in land access and food production using our own interlinking hands,” said Christa Nunez, founder and director of The Learning Farm in Ithaca.
 “Dr. White’s work synthesizes the historical record into a dynamic display of possibility and inspiration.
-She lays out the vital contributions of our black farming forebears in ways that lift us up and provide meaningful examples of what we all could be doing to make change in this arena.”
+She lays out the vital contributions of our Black farming forebears in ways that lift us up and provide meaningful examples of what we all could be doing to make change in this arena.”

 The seminar is co-hosted by the Cornell Small Farms Program and the Department of Global Development in the College of Agriculture and Life Sciences.
-The event unites support from over 30 Cornell units and local community organizations and builds upon the theme of rural black lives within the Society of the Humanities Rural Humanities Initiative.
+The event unites support from over 30 Cornell units and local community organizations, and it builds upon the theme of rural black lives within the Society of the Humanities Rural Humanities Initiative.
 Students and local activists will also have the opportunity to engage with White in private workshops throughout the day.